gustavoguichard/make-service/README.md

 ## typedResponse

 A type-safe wrapper around the `Response` object.
-It adds a `json` and `text` method that will parse the response with a given zod schema.
+It adds a `json` and `text` method that will parse the response with a given standard schema library.
 If you don't provide a schema, it will return `unknown` instead of `any`, then you can also give it a generic to type cast the result.

 ```ts
 import { typedResponse } from 'make-service'